samkeet/HackNEU2017/README.md

 * Integrating Slack and Twitter posting APIs and authentication procedures to our system

 ## License
-This project is licensed under the MIT License - see the [license]() file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/samkeets/HackNEU-2017-Outliers/blob/master/LICENSE) file for details

 ## Project members
 |Name|Email|Contribution|